-On January 7, 2019, j2 Cloud Services, LLC entered into a Credit Agreement (the "Credit Agreement") with certain lenders from time to time party thereto (collectively, the "Lenders") and MUFG Union Bank, N.A., as sole lead arranger and as administrative agent for the Lenders (the "Agent").
-Pursuant to the Credit Agreement, the Lenders have provided j2 with a credit facility of \$100 million (the "Credit Facility") expandable to \$150 million.
-The proceeds from the Credit Facility are intended to be used for working capital and general corporate purposes of j2 Cloud and its subsidiaries, including to finance certain permitted acquisitions and capital expenditures in accordance with the terms of the Credit Agreement.
-As of March 1, 2019 the Credit Facility has not been drawn upon.
+On January 7, 2019, J2 Cloud Services, LLC entered into a Credit Agreement (the "Credit Agreement") with certain lenders from time to time party thereto (collectively, the "Lenders") and MUFG Union Bank, N.A., as sole lead arranger and as administrative agent for the Lenders (the "Agent").
+Pursuant to the Credit Agreement, as amended in July and August, the Lenders provided J2 Cloud Services with a credit facility of \$200.0 million (the "MUFG Credit Facility") through December 31, 2020.
+On November 15, 2019, the Company reduced its borrowing capacity from \$200.0 million to \$100.0 million.
+The proceeds of the MUFG Credit Facility are intended to be used for working capital and general corporate purposes of J2 Cloud and its subsidiaries, including to finance certain permitted acquisitions and capital expenditures in accordance with the terms of the Credit Agreement.
+As of December 31, 2019, zero was outstanding under the MUFG Credit Facility.